 The research area of higher education and science studies is at a crossroads.
 The all-encompassing expansion of the web, coupled with new methodological toolkits, opens completely new research avenues that go far beyond traditional (web) survey techniques.
 Researchers continuously strive for new, innovative research methods to, for example, recruit participants (e.g., through social media and apps), use mixed-method approaches (e.g., through narrative voice answers in smartphone surveys), investigate digital behavior (e.g., through web tracking), and explore activities on social platforms (e.g., through digital data donation).
 This methodological expansion is accompanied by a massive increase in new, powerful analysis techniques that fall under the umbrella of social data science, including text mining and machine learning.
 These analysis techniques are key to coping with the inherent heterogeneity and flood of data.

 Here you find the call for participation, which is outlined in more detail below.
-The call is open until 17th of May 2024.
+The call is open until 17th of May 2024 (extended until 31st of May 2024).

 Topics of the Summer School